 The required submission of a GMAT score will be waived for students who have been admitted to and completed their undergraduate degree at the Carlson School.

 Most admitted students score between 550-650.

-Three letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
-Letters of recommendation should be submitted online by your recommenders.
-Follow the instructions found in your online application for admission.
-We cannot accept recommendation letters mailed or faxed to our office.
+Three (3) letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
+These recommendations can be from any combination of academic and professional recommenders.

 The minimum score requirements for admission are:

 - TOEFL iBT: 79 (with section scores of 21 on writing and 19 on reading)

 - IELTS: 6.5 (with section scores of 6.5 in both reading and writing)